eduNEXT/drydock/drydock_backups/README.rst

 The docker image used to run the cronjob is `ednxops/shipyard-utils:v1.0.0` and it is available in `DockerHub <https://hub.docker.com/r/ednxops/shipyard-utils>`_.

 The dockerfile used to build the image is the Dockerfile located in the drydock-backups folder of this repository.
-Is builded manually and pushed to DockerHub with the following commands:
+It is built manually and pushed to DockerHub with the following commands:

 .. code-block:: bash